Llewellyn500/cs4-sem-2-notes/📚 Courses/CSM 482 - Info Systems 2/Personal_Notes/Preparation for exam.md

 #### A. Porter's Competitive Forces Model

 This model identifies five forces that shape competition in any industry.
-A company must have a strategy to counter them3333.
+A company must have a strategy to counter them.

 1. **Threat of New Entrants:** How easy it is for new competitors to enter your market4.